scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 use of this model.

-Note that although in principle it is simple to compute the LSA model of a given corpus, the size of the datasets we are interested on make doing this a significant challenge.
+Note that although in principle it is simple to compute the LSA model of a given corpus, the size of the datasets we are interested in make doing this a significant challenge.
 The two main difficulties are that in general (i) we cannot hold the vector representation of the corpus in RAM memory, and (ii) we need to compute the SVD of a matrix whose size is beyond the limits of what standard solvers can handle.
-Here is where Gensim does a stellar work by being able to handle both these challenges.
+Here Gensim does stellar work by being able to handle both these challenges.

 Representing the State Space as a Graph